Dry Needling

 What is Trigger Point Dry Needling (TDN)?

-TDN is the use of solid filament needles inserted through the skin and into the muscle to release painful myofascial trigger points.
-Dry needling results in the deepest tissue release allowing for improvements in movement and pain.
-It is called “Dry” Needling because there is no solution injected as with a hypodermic needle during a flu shot.
-With Dry Needling, the needle itself and the effects it produces within the tissue is the treatment.
+TDN involves the use of solid filament needles inserted through the skin and into the muscle to release painful myofascial trigger points.
+Dry needling results in a deep tissue release, allowing for improvements in movement and pain.
+It is called โ€œdryโ€ needling because no solution is injected, unlike a hypodermic needle used during a flu shot.
+With dry needling, the needle itselfโ€”and the effects it produces within the tissueโ€”is the treatment.

-When an injury occurs from repetitive use or acute trauma, inflammation will be produced from the damaged tissues.
-The damaged tissues will also go into a protective tension state or contracture to guard against further damage from utilizing the injured tissue.
-This contracture and inflammation inhibit microcirculation which limits both the oxygen rich blood reaching the injury and the waste products leaving the injury.
-The injury site becomes hypoxic (decreased in oxygen) which stimulates the body to produce fibroblasts, a cell that produces fibrosis or scar tissue.
-This fibrosis and scarring builds up around the muscles and tissues limiting the tissues ability to fully function (lengthen/shorten) and can also cause compression and irritation of nerves (such as carpal tunnel syndrome) – all of which inevitably lead to biomechanical disturbances in gait and function.
+When an injury occurs from repetitive use or acute trauma, inflammation is produced in the damaged tissues.
+These tissues also enter a protective tension state, or contracture, to guard against further damage.
+This contracture and the resulting inflammation inhibit microcirculation, limiting both the oxygen-rich blood reaching the injury and the removal of waste products.
+The injury site becomes hypoxic (lacking oxygen), which stimulates the body to produce fibroblastsโ€”cells that generate fibrosis or scar tissue.
+This buildup of fibrosis and scarring around muscles and tissues limits their ability to fully function (lengthen and shorten) and can also cause compression and irritation of nerves (e.g., carpal tunnel syndrome)โ€”all of which inevitably lead to biomechanical disturbances in gait and function.

 Mechanical Effects